maxgronlund/heimdallr/README.md

 ### Roadmap

 1. Throw in idears suggestions and needs
-2. Investigate what is there and can it be used
+2. Investigate what's out there and can it be used
 3. Find a starting point and make something simple stupid